 SRU School of Engineering Website: https://www.sru.edu/soe

-SRU Physics and Engineering Faculty Webpage:
+SRU Engineering Faculty Webpage: https://www.sru.edu/academics/colleges-and-departments/ces/departments/engineering/faculty-and-staff

 Junior student in Civil Engineering Slippery Rock University mni1427@sru.edu